 For beginners and professionals

-Whether you are an absolute beginner, a professional clock repairer, an experienced watchmaker, a seasoned trader or an avid collector, the BHI can help you get started and develop your knowledge and skills.
+Whether you are an absolute beginner, a professional clock repairer, an experienced watchmaker, a seasoned trader or an avid collector, the BHI can help you get started and develop your knowledge and skills and which can lead to nationally accredited awards.

 You can choose two different types of learning – practical short courses or long-term distance learning.